ackn0wl3dgm3nt/python-trojan/README.md

 # Newton RAT
 Newton RAT is a malware written in Python and purposed for remote access to victim's PC

-The Malware is written to show how malware can work and how to deal with it
+The Malware is developed to show how malware can work and how to deal with it

 ## What can Hewton RAT do?
 As said above, Hewton RAT is a remote access tool, so malware operator can manage victim's PC